Communication: Communication & Public Service, BA

 |Quantitative Research Methods in Communication|

-Methods course from approved list 4
+Or, Research Methods course from an approved list.
+2

 |COMM 495||COMPS Capstone Thesis||1|